sifis-home/ace-ucs/README.md

 ### How do I get set up? ###

 * Just clone the repo, do the Maven fu and you are good to go
-* Configuration: None needed to test.
+* Configuration: You need to set up a SQL database to run the tests, check the default* parameters given in the SQLConnector class.
 To run in production you need to configure like everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format in JSON, check the test resources), the discovery of AS (out of scope again).
 If you don't know where to start you probably shouldn't use this in production settings.
 * Dependencies: Lots, check the .pom file
-* Database configuration:  TBD
+* Database configuration:  Set up an SQL database (I used MySQL), for running the tests create a file 'db.pwd' with the root password of your test database at the root directory of this library.
 * How to run tests: Run the class files in the src/test folders
 * Deployment instructions: Depends ...
 TBD